dsarid/ink-html-manipulation-toolkit/README.md

  You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Project status
-This project is in active development
+This project is in active development.